yoostrap/yooforms/readme.txt

 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A lightweight (multisite compatible) and GDPR-compliant contact form plugin.
-It is fast and does not slow down your website
+A fast, lightweight, and GDPR-compliant contact form plugin for WordPress, designed to seamlessly integrate with your website without slowing it down.

 == Description ==
-**Hizzle Forms is a lightweight contact form plugin for WordPress.**

-To create a contact form:-
+### **Transform Your Website with Hizzle Forms**

+Hizzle Forms is a cutting-edge contact form plugin for WordPress, offering a seamless experience for creating dynamic forms.
+Whether you need a contact form, appointment scheduling, feedback collection, or newsletter sign-up, Hizzle Forms is your go-to solution.

+#### **Key Features:**
+- **Lightweight and Fast:** Optimized to ensure your website remains lightning-fast.
+- **GDPR-Compliant:** Built with privacy in mind, ensuring compliance with GDPR regulations.
+- **Multisite Compatible:** Perfect for single and multisite WordPress installations.
+- **Variety of Forms:** Choose from contact forms, appointment scheduling, feedback forms, newsletter sign-ups, and more.
+- **Customizable Templates:** Easily customizable form templates to match your website’s design.
+- **Seamless Integration:** Works flawlessly with the new WordPress block editor and the site editor.
+Widget editor support coming soon!

+### **How to Use Hizzle Forms**

+Creating a form with Hizzle Forms is as simple as 1-2-3:
-Open any post or page in the new WordPress block editor then add any of the following blocks.
+1. **Open** any post or page in the WordPress block editor.
+2. **Add** any of the following blocks:
    - Contact Form
    - Newsletter Sign-up
    - RSVP Form
    - Registration Form
    - Appointment Form
    - Feedback Form

-New form templates will be added soon.

-**NOTE: Hizzle forms also works with the site editor.
-Support for the widget editor will be added soon.**
+3. **Customize** your form using our intuitive settings to suit your needs.

+### **Why Choose Hizzle Forms?**
+- **User-Friendly:** Designed with ease of use in mind.
+- **Highly Customizable:** Tailor forms to your specific requirements.
+- **Reliable Support:** Get assistance through our support forum whenever you need it.

 == Installation ==
-* Go to WordPress Dashboard.
+1. Go to your WordPress Dashboard.
-* Click on Plugins -> Add New
+2. Navigate to Plugins -> Add New.
-* Search for **Hizzle Forms**
+3. Search for **Hizzle Forms**.
-* Find the plugin and click on the Install Now button
+4. Click on the **Install Now** button.
-* After installation, click on Activate Plugin link to activate the plugin.
+5. After installation, click on **Activate Plugin** to activate Hizzle Forms.

 == Frequently Asked Questions ==
 = How can I get support? =

 * Use the support forum on this page.

+= How do I customize the form fields? =

+* You can customize the form fields directly in the WordPress block editor.
+Select the form block you want to customize and use the settings panel to modify labels, placeholders, validations, and more.

+= Can I use Hizzle Forms with a page builder? =

+* Yes, Hizzle Forms works well with popular page builders like Elementor, Beaver Builder, and others.
+Simply add the form block to your page builder layout.

+= Does Hizzle Forms support reCAPTCHA? =

+* Yes, Hizzle Forms supports reCAPTCHA to help prevent spam submissions.

 == Screenshots ==
 1. Contact Form